• Skip to primary navigation

 It’s approved by the Therapeutic Goods Administration (TGA) in Australia, and has passed rigorous US Army tests with flying colours.

-I recommend Travelan if you’re going to a developing country and/or if you are sensitive to traveler’s diarrhoea.
+I recommend Travelan pills if you’re going to a developing country and/or if you are sensitive to traveler’s diarrhoea.
 I plan to always have some on hand myself.

 Disclosure: I recently learned about Travelan, and I decided they have a great product for travelers and that I wanted to work with them.
 Travelan has generously sponsored this post.
 That said, they did not tell me what to write, nor is my opinion of their product affected by their sponsorship.